geeksforsocialchange/gfsc-v2/_posts/2019-09-18-ladder_citizen_participation.md

 Of course, this approach isn't always relevant.
 If your primary purpose is commercial, or your objectives don't involve citizen participation, then another approach is needed.
 However if, like us, you are attempting to create interventions on behalf of the most isolated and vulnerable in society, we think there is no other way of getting things done.

 _Got any comments or suggestions?
 Let us know [on Twitter @gfscstudio](https://twitter.com/gfscstudio)._

+{% include smallsignup.html custom="Sign up to our mailing list to get our latest articles delivered straight to your inbox." %}